 Above slides from my PMF Primer.
 You can access it here https://bit.ly/pmfprimer

 If you aren’t a subscriber, feel free to subscribe or follow me at x.com/sajithpai or linkedin.com/in/sajithpai, or check out my substack at sajithpai.substack.com.
-Product Market Fit is a key topic of obsession and one I write continuously on.
+Product Market Fit is a key topic of obsession for me, and is a topic, I write continuously on.

 Prashant Katiyar